Guidance Notes for Schools/Departments regarding Cardiff University's school placement scheme

 6. What information will the pupil receive?

-Approximately two weeks prior to the placement, the School/Directorate should write to the individual confirming the placement.
+Approximately two weeks prior to the placement, the School/Department should write to the individual confirming the placement.
 The letter should inform them of the following:-

 - Who they need to report to on their first day;

 - Who their supervisor will be;

 - What time they are expected to work from and to;